rust-lang/book/src/ch17-04-streams.md

 We start with an array of numbers, which we convert to an iterator and then call `map` on to double all the values.
 Then we convert the iterator into a stream using the `trpl::stream_from_iter` function.
-Then we loop over the items in the stream as they arrive with the `while let` loop
+Then we loop over the items in the stream as they arrive with the `while let` loop.

 Unfortunately, when we try to run the code, it does not compile.
 Instead, as we can see in the output, it reports that there is no `next` method available.